dereneaton/ipyrad/docs/full_tutorial_CLI.rst

 to assembly of other data types (GBS and paired-end).

-If you are new to RADseq analyses, this tutorial will provide a simple overview of how to execute ipyrad, what the data files look like, and how to check that your analysis is working, and the expected output formats.
+If you are new to RADseq analyses, this tutorial will provide a simple overview of how to execute ipyrad, what the data files look like, how to check that your analysis is working, and what the final output formats will be.

 Each cell in this tutorial beginning with the header (%%bash) indicates that the code should be executed in a command line shell, for example by copying and